I came across this headline in the Wall Street Journal:

 - We looked at a duck that belonged to her.

-- We looked at her quickly squat down to avoid something.
+- We looked at her quickly squatting down to avoid something.

 - We use a saw to cut her duck.